SecureApiGateway/secure-api-gateway-ob-uk-rs/secure-api-gateway-ob-uk-rs-validation/README.md

 #### [com.forgerock.sapi.gateway.ob.uk.rs.validation.ValidationResult<E>](secure-api-gateway-ob-uk-rs-validation-core/src/main/java/com/forgerock/sapi/gateway/ob/uk/rs/validation/ValidationResult.java)
 This defines the result of a validation.

-- Type param `E` is the type of error objects used to indicate validation errors
+- Type param `E` is the type of error object used to indicate validation errors

 The result can either be valid (contains no errors) or invalid (contains 1 or more error objects).